 IES also develops guidelines and methodologies to mainstream gender equality and human rights perspectives in evaluation, and works with the United Nations Evaluation Group (UNEG) to promote UN System-wide coordination for gender equality.

-The Independent Evaluation Service works to make UN Women stronger, while engaging the UN System and external partners to advocate for gender responsive evaluation.
+The IES works to make UN Women stronger, while engaging the UN System and external partners to advocate for gender responsive evaluation.